alex-free/alex-free.github.io/psx-cdr/readme.md

 Competition is healthy and good for a market.
 There were once many different competing manufactures of CD-R media, but as of 2023 one single monopoly known as CMC magnetics has [bought out every good manufacturer of CD-R media](https://github.com/alex-free/tonyhax/issues/30).
 Quality of the 'consumer grade' media has seemed to [gone down due to this](https://gbatemp.net/threads/do-modern-burners-cds-make-lower-quality-ps1-backups.628708/page-3#post-10182249), which is why investing in the 'Pro'/'Archival Grade' CD-R media is important.
 CMC Magnetics does still use the original equipment and manufacturing proccess of it's acquired brands for the 'Pro'/'Archival Grade' media (which is why the ATIP info still says things like Taiyo Yuden or Verbatim).

-### CD-R Burn Speed

-CD-Rs have ATIP info that explains to the burner how the disc should be burned (and at what speed they can be successfully burned).
-Each different CD-R media type has a unique dye/substrate/manufacturing process combination and an optimal way to be burned, which even varies with burn speed.
-This is known as a ['strategy'](https://www.tapeheads.net/threads/cdr-is-speed-all.33741/).
-Modern CD burners have less 'strategies' in their firmware because it is 'good enough for most cases' to use a generic strategy that mostly works for modern writers, media, and readers (and it saves on flash storage space in the CD burner firmware).
-Key words, 'mostly works for modern readers', which the PSX certainly is not.
-The PSX came out in 1994, **before consumer grade CD-R burners were even available for [under $1000](https://web.archive.org/web/20030202233907/http://www.roxio.com/en/support/cdr/historycdr.html)**.

-There isn't a best answer to what burn speed you should use with your specific CD-R burner and media.
-You really need to do some trial and error tests to find what works best for your burner and media combination.
-Almost all modern (brand new as of 2020) CD burners are incapable of writing at a speed less then 10x, and most can't even do less then 16x.
-Anything above 24x probably won't work at all.
-Try 1x,2x,4x,6x,8x,10x, or 16x first.

 ## CD-R Burner

 The EMF signal strength on burned discs produced by most modern burners is extremely weak (thanks [Ramapcsx2](https://github.com/ramapcsx2) for this info!).
 This is a key factor in how well the CD-R will work in the PSX.
 The PSX requires a burned disc with a strong EMF signal.
 ATAPI/IDE drives pre 2005 are very likely to produce discs with a strong EMF signal.